 Opportunity overview

-Each year, outstanding Queensland Year 11 and Year 12 students are rewarded with a transformative 3-week immersive study tour to Italy.
+Each year, outstanding Queensland Year 11 and Year 12 students are rewarded with an immersive study tour to Italy.
 Recipients will have the unique opportunity to enhance their language skills, delve into Italy's rich historical and cultural heritage, and forge meaningful connections with local institutions and communities.

-This prize not only recognises academic commitment, but also fosters intercultural understanding, helping to cultivate future ambassadors of Italian language and culture in an increasingly interconnected world.
+This prize recognises academic commitment and fosters intercultural understanding, helping to cultivate future ambassadors of Italian language and culture in an increasingly interconnected world.

 Prize inclusions